jhpyle/docassemble/_docs/objects.md

 Here is an example that illustrates how the `.geolocate()` method works:

 {% include side-by-side.html demo="geolocate" %}

+There is a also a second use of the `geolocate()` method, which is to populate the attributes of an empty `Address` object using an address expressed as one line of text:

+{% include side-by-side.html demo="geolocate-from-address" %}

+If this is used on an `Address` that already has populated attributes, the attributes of the existing address will be overwritten.

 <a name="Address.normalize"></a>
 The `.normalize()` method uses the results of `.geolocate()` to